XuanYe576/AI-ML-Project/README.md

 	- Multi-pitch detection / chord inference
 4. UIUX
 	- record, score editors, export to PDF, batch processing
+5. Single note recognization from STFT
+.  - trained on STFT of clear audio, with note and instrument identification .
+6. note recognition in audio track
+.  - find peaks in where the note most likely is
+.  - find probable parameters for transformations of note/sound (time shift, amplitude, pitch change?)
+.  - trained on STFT of audio track, with instrument and reference midi notes

 ### Tools & Libraries Recommendations
 - Python libraries: librosa, madmom, essentia, numpy, scipy